Embark versus Wisdom Panel! Using the DNA from our mystery pup, we tried both dog DNA tests to find out which was best.

 Price Comparison

-Embark’s basic Breed ID kit give you your dog’s DNA composition from 350+ breeds, a family tree, the option to locate your dog’s relatives (if they’ve been tested by Embark), and access to research surveys.
-The cost of this kit is $129.
-If you choose this option, you can upgrade to get your dog’s health and trait info later by paying an extra fee.
+Embark’s basic Breed ID kit costs $ 129 and includes your dog’s DNA composition from 350+ breeds, a family tree, the option to locate your dog’s relatives (if they’ve been tested by Embark), and access to research surveys.
+If you choose this option, you can upgrade to get your dog’s breed health and trait info later by paying an extra fee.

-The Wisdom Panel Premium Dog DNA Test Kit provides all the benefits of the Essential Kit plus a genetic diversity score and a veterinarian consultation for notable health findings for a cost of $159.
+The Wisdom Panel Premium Dog DNA Test Kit provides all the benefits of the Essential Kit, plus a genetic diversity score and a veterinarian consultation for notable health findings for a cost of $159.

 Collecting The Sample